codex-storage/codex-research/evaluations/ipfs.md

 - IPFS uses variable size blocks instead of fixed-size chunks (§3.6)
 - Supporting version control directly in IPFS feels like an unnecessary complication (§3.6.5)
-- Handles mutable state by hacking it into the routing DHT, instead of using a separate mutable naming system like ENS
+- Handles mutable state by hacking it into the routing DHT (§3.7.1), instead of using a separate mutable naming system like ENS